 Do you want a monogamous relationship?
 Is your partner okay with an open relationship?
 Would you be in a polyamorous dalliance?
 Whatever the kind of commitment you are looking for, be clear about it in the beginning.

 6. Boundaries with the exes

-Are you not cool with your partner’s ex calling her at midnight?
-How often do you two communicate with each other?
+Are you not cool with your partner’s ex calling him/her at midnight?
+How often do they communicate with each other?
 If they are still good friends, is it okay for them to go out for an occasional lunch once in a while?

 7. Sexy times boundaries

 Are you willing to do that freaky thing your partner likes in bed?
 The beginning of the relationship might be all hot and fiery.
 But setting clear sexual boundaries ensures you are not caught up with doing something in bed that you don’t want to do.

 It will save you in the future from doing sexual favors to your partner that make you uncomfortable or leave you feeling violated.
 Out of all the possible types of boundaries in relationships, the ones governing what’s okay in bed and what isn’t might be the most important.